tainn/cordhook/README.md

-# ookami-webhook
+# discord-webhook

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A package that allows for explicit manipulation of Discord webhook data.

-Instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `ookami` allows for explicit and flat declaration of the webhook data by calling of methods that populate their respective fields.
+Instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `cordhook` allows for explicit and flat declaration of the payload data by calling of methods that populate their respective fields.

 ## Install